 1) Clarify your values

-Think of an object related to your values and how it might be utilized through a vocation or avocation.
+Think of an object related to your values and how it might be utilized in a job or hobby.
 Sit quietly, breathe in and out, holding the object in your mind, and see what arises.
+Don’t push things aside because they don’t make sense.
+Be open to what arises.
 Allow its story to unfold without judgment.

 Does this story point to a new activity or direction for you?
 Don’t be discouraged if your first answers don’t reveal a fiery passion.
 Keep asking, and keep listening.

-What is in the way of living in alignment with these values?
+What is in the way of living in alignment with your values?
 It could be lack of time, distraction, resources, or even a lack of imagination.

-Contemplate that question.
-Listen for how to overcome them.
+Contemplate that question: What’s in my way?
+How do I get around it?
+Listen for how to overcome your obstacles.
+You already know.
 Maybe it is a supportive community, more research, overcoming conditioning.
 Keep asking.
 When negative judgments arise—I can’t start my own business because I don’t have the skills—try using the word “yet.”
-I don’t have them yet.
+I don’t have the skilss yet.
+Be honest and then be brave.

 3) Remember your superpowers and develop your skills

-What do you do really well, and is there space for you to do it?
+What do you do really well?
+Is there space for you to do it?
 When you ask this of children, they can tell you without hesitation.
 My granddaughter Dahlia tells me: “I am a good artist—I just drew a portrait of McKinley (the cat).
 And I have a good voice—I can sing.
 And a good memory—I remember the words.”
 I wish I could see into the future and see if she brings those talents into whatever work she finds.

 Imagine yourself as a child.
 What did you love to do and what did you know you were good at?
 Let images arise.
 Remember how it felt.
 Is it still true?
 What else is true now?